|Section of my painting with palette strokes and brush strokes.|

-(Update: If you love thick, rich paint be sure to drop by Anthony's Fine Art).
+(Update: If you love thick, rich paint click here: Anthony's Fine Art).

 Fellow painter Erik te Kamp went to the Kröller-Müller Museum in the Netherlands and took several close-up photos of Van Gogh's work.
 Erik noted that the paintings are over 125 years old and some passages look a little transparent.
 Because Van Gogh never varnished his paintings you can see an accumulation of dirt in the paint strokes (learn how new methods improve varnishing for modern painters here).